-Also prohibited by this rule.
-In addition, rings or bands of any type of material, earrings, necklaces, navel jewelry, any other type of body piercing adornment (note: replacing body piercing jewelry with other foreign objects or taping over the jewelry is not permitted), bracelets of any type of material including the rubber commemorative bands, etc. are prohibited.
+Rings or bands of any type of material, earrings, necklaces, navel jewelry, any other type of body piercing adornment (note: replacing body piercing jewelry with other foreign objects or taping over the jewelry is not permitted), bracelets of any type of material including the rubber commemorative bands, etc. are prohibited.